House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-We hope that you’ve enjoyed learning about some of the most common trees in Illinois.
-Whether for shade or ornamental purposes, each tree plays an important role in the ecosystem and offers benefits to landscapes around the state.
+We hope you’ve enjoyed learning about some of the most common trees in Illinois.
+Whether for shade or ornamental purposes, each tree plays a vital role in the ecosystem and benefits landscapes around the state.
 Maybe you’ve even chosen a few to add to your property.
-Keep your eyes peeled for these trees the next time that you’re in the Midwest and see how many you can identify!
+Keep your eyes peeled for these trees the next time you’re in the Midwest, and see how many you can identify!

 Featured Image Credit: Irina Iriser, Pexels